Book Summary: The Power of Myth by Joseph Campbell with Bill Moyers

 In the sixth chapter, Campbell discusses tests, allies, and enemies, the fifth stage of the hero’s journey.
 He explains that this stage involves facing challenges and obstacles, and that the hero must rely on their skills and allies to overcome them.
 He argues that these challenges are a test of the hero’s character and determination, and that they help the hero grow and develop.

-See also Book Summary: Friday Forward by Robert Glazer
+See also Book Summary: Coaching for Performance by Sir John Whitmore

 Chapter 7: Approach to the Inmost Cave